How to Sauté Vegetables 🌱 Here is everything you need to know to prepare your own deliciously easy vegan sautéed vegetables. GF. Oil-free option.

 You would certainly hope so, but unfortunately, that isn't always the case.
 Many home cooks and restaurants prepare vegetables in butter, bacon grease, or lard.
 Whenever I dine out, I always ask if their dishes are cooked with animal fats.
 It's surprising how many do.
 I know, it's gross.
 That's why it is such a good idea to learn how to prepare your own using all vegan ingredients.

-🥕Enjoy sautéed veggies as a simple side dish all on their own or paired with any of these delish dishes:
+You can enjoy sautéed veggies as a simple side dish all on their own or paired with any of these delish dishes:

-- On top of pasta for a delicious & colorful pasta primavera sprinkled with this Easy Vegan Parmesan Cheese
+On top of pasta for a delicious & colorful pasta primavera sprinkled with this Easy Vegan Parmesan Cheese.

-- As a side with our delish Vegan Lemon Roasted Potatoes or our yummy Easy Vegan Scalloped Potatoes
+As a side with our delish Vegan Lemon Roasted Potatoes or our yummy Easy Vegan Scalloped Potatoes.

-- Sautéed peppers, onions, mushrooms, and carrots are perfect partners with Vegan Mexican Rice and soft tortillas for fajitas.
+Sautéed peppers, onions, mushrooms, and carrots are perfect partners with Vegan Mexican Rice and soft tortillas for fajitas.

 Recipe